jguida941/contact-suite-spring-react/README.md

 ## QA Summary
 Each GitHub Actions matrix job writes a QA table (tests, coverage, mutation score, Dependency-Check status) to the run summary.
 The table now includes colored icons, ASCII bars, and severity breakdowns so drift stands out immediately.
 Open any workflow’s “Summary” tab and look for the “QA Metrics” section for the latest numbers.

 Need richer visuals?
-Download the `quality-reports-<os>-jdk<ver>` artifact from the workflow run and open `target/site/qa-dashboard/index.html`.
-The dashboard is a single dark-mode page with the same KPIs, inline progress bars, and quick links over to the JaCoCo, SpotBugs, Dependency-Check, and PITest HTML reports.
+Download the `quality-reports-<os>-jdk<ver>` artifact from the workflow run, unzip it, `cd target/site`, and run `python serve_quality_dashboard.py`.
+Modern browsers block ES modules when loaded directly from `file://` URLs, so the helper launches a tiny HTTP server, opens `http://localhost:<port>/qa-dashboard/index.html`, and serves the React dashboard with the correct `metrics.json`.
+You’ll see the same KPIs, inline progress bars, and quick links over to the JaCoCo, SpotBugs, Dependency-Check, and PITest HTML reports, all sourced from the exact results of that build.
-The React app reads `metrics.json` (generated alongside the reports) so it always reflects the exact results from that build.

 <img width="1116" height="853" alt="Screenshot 2025-11-18 at 3 37 18 AM" src="https://github.com/user-attachments/assets/9ae307a2-9c6e-4514-9311-4f8c9c468a90" />